rust-lang/rustc-dev-guide/src/analysis/well-formed.md

-# Well-Formed Terms and Items
+# Well-Formedness of Terms and Items

 The area of the analysis pipeline that deals with questions like "does `T: Debug` hold true for some data structure that uses T?" or "is this const generic parameter `const B: bool` being handed a value of the right type?"